-- Gas Chamber: Clock King traps Batman in a bank vault with a vacuum pump that's rapidly sucking in the available air.
-(Clock King is Genre Savvy enough to point out that he knows Batman would carry a gas mask with him, so he's opted to just remove everything).
+- Gas Chamber: The Clock King traps Batman in a bank vault with a vacuum pump that's rapidly sucking away the available air.
+(Fugate is smart enough to point out that he knows Batman would carry a gas mask with him, so he's opted to just remove everything).
 It's also wired to blow if it's picked up to try and prevent Bats from fiddling with it.

 - Gone Horribly Right: Hill's advice to Fugate tried to make him less stoic and more emotional.
 It worked.
 Seven years later, the only emotional activity Fugate indulges is trying to make Hill look like a fool, and then kill him.

 - Gratuitous French: The Clock King loves it: "Adieu," "En garde!"
 "Au contraire."